Hitting the bullseye: Target visualization in Power BI for different audiences

 Setting targets helps us measure progress and stay motivated towards a goal, whether it’s personal or business-related.
 Positive results motivate us while falling behind highlights areas for improvement.
 Figuring out the best way to visualize a target, for example, in Power BI, can be challenging, as it heavily depends on which actions the audience you are designing for wants to take with the results.

-This article will show you different ways to display if a target is hit or missed visually.
+This article shows you different ways to display reaching a target.
 All visualizations are standard in Power BI, mostly tweaked with conditional formatting.
-If you are interested in AppStore visuals, I mention some at the end of the article.
+If you want to have a look into AppStore visuals, I mention them at the end of the article.

 Asking the right questions

-Before you start creating the visual, it’s important to understand what you want to visualize and why.
-Also, don’t forget about defining (together with your audience) the actions resulting from answering whether or not a target was hit.
-Why?
-Because this will help you choose the best visualization for your audience!
-It seems simple, but for example, a statement like “We want to see if we hit or miss our sales quota” can be visualized in several ways.
-Some of the questions you can ask are:
+Before you begin creating the visual, it’s crucial to first understand what you want to visualize and, more importantly, why you want to visualize it.
+Additionally, take time to define, in collaboration with your audience, the actions that will follow from answering whether or not a target was hit.
+Why is this important?
+Because it will help guide you in selecting the best visualization for your audience.
+It may sound simple, but even a statement like “We want to see if we hit or miss our sales quota” can be visualized in several different ways.
+To help clarify, here are some questions you can ask:

 Daily target visualization – using a Power BI Matrix visual